SaneBow/DTLN-aec/README.md

+# Changes of this fork
+The purpose of fork is try to make this usable on Raspberry Pi.
+* Change to use [tflite runtime](https://www.tensorflow.org/lite/guide/python) to ease setup on Raspberry Pi.
+* Add time measurement function (realtime process requires < 8ms ).
+Right now on my Pi 3B+ it's ~22ms :(
 # DTLN-aec
 This Repostory contains the pretrained DTLN-aec model for real-time acoustic echo cancellation in TF-lite format.
 This model was handed in to the acoustic echo cancellation challenge ([AEC-Challenge](https://aec-challenge.azurewebsites.net/index.html)) organized by Microsoft.
 The DTLN-aec model is among the top-five models of the challenge.
 The results of the AEC-Challenge can be found [here](https://aec-challenge.azurewebsites.net/results.html).